 “America is made of different races and different religions, but we’re all co-travelers on the spaceship Earth and must respect and help each other along the way.”

 Embrace those around you.
-Embrace the masses.
-Embrace being human and celebrate each and every day with the humans you come in contact with.
+Join the masses.
+Cherish being human and celebrate each and every day with the humans you come in contact with.
 Treat people with respect, and in return respect will be granted.
 Don’t align yourself with humans who treat other humans as inferior entities.
 That’s a recipe for failure, and failure isn’t an option.

 Thank you, Stan Lee.
 You’ve long been, and forever will be, a marvel to us all.